 Figure 1: Same Refinement, Different Seeded Section of Unstructured Mesh

-A similar refinement between the structured and unstructured meshes was achieved in this manner (See Figure 2).
+Figure 2 shows typical meshes.
 The fiber region of theses models are assumed to not damage and therefore are treated as fully elastic.
-Therefore, the refinement of the fiber is not as crucial as long as the stress gradients can be accounted for at the fiver-matrix boundary.
+Therefore, the refinement of the fiber is not as crucial as long as the stress gradients can be accounted for at the fiber-matrix boundary.
 Both meshes have a similar number of elements in the matrix that are similar in area and size.
 This allows for the same relative refinement but different geometry and element type.
-These were used to determine the dependence of damage growth on mesh geometry specifically.
-Each refinement was subjected to the same loading with the same properties which have cohesive zone properties that simulate more brittle behavior.
-The strength and energy dissipated was determined for each analysis and analyzed for convergence and disparities.
+These meshes were used to determine the dependence of damage growth on mesh geometry specifically.
+Models for each refinement were subjected to the same loading with the same properties, including cohesive zone properties that simulate more brittle behavior.
+The strength and energy dissipated were determined for each analysis and analyzed for convergence and disparities.